aaronp24/nvidia-versions/README.md

 A typical driver release consists of the following steps:

 1. Edit nvidia-versions.txt to refer to the new driver.
-Remember to remove stale entries for beta drivers or old release branches that have been superseded.
+Remember to remove stale entries for old release branches that have been superseded.
+Leave the latest beta release even if a newer driver is available.

     If the current long-lived and official branches are the same, leave both entries but update them to the same version number.